Minnesota utility bill and energy assistance programs.

 CenterPoint Energy – This energy company also runs a version of the Gas Affordability Program.
 The program provides a monthly GAP Affordability Credit for the customer’s current natural gas bills and a fixed monthly bill amount for the remaining months that the customer may owe.
 CenterPoint Energy will in effect credit the applicants account for current gas charges that are greater than 6 percent of a customer’s total annual household income.
 This particular service also allows families to catch up with the payment of older, unpaid utility bills.
 Each and every month a customer pays the GAP Installment amount on their heating or utility bill, CenterPoint Energy will match it with an equal amount in credit.
 To learn more or to apply for help, please contact CenterPoint Energy at 612-372-4727 or 1-800-245-2377 for more information or an application.

 CenterPoint Energy - Several other emergency financial assistance and disconnection plans are offered.
 Customer service representatives may also offer qualified low income customers in Minnesota a number of payment plans.
-Click here for more details.
+Find assistance from CenterPoint in Minnesota, and get more details.

 Excel Energy – A 1994 law requires that any electric companies that operate in the state that provide service to over 200,000 residential customers provide a 50 percent discount for low-income customer on the first part on their monthly power bill.
 The average discount offered is over $100 per month.

 Government assistance - Low income families can get help from the federal government and state of Minnesota.
 The primary resources are weatherization, LIHEAP, and/or the Energy Assistance Program (EAP).
 Cash grants and other financial aid is disbursed.
-Continue.
+Find more details on EAP and weatherization in Minnesota.

 Great Plains Natural Gas - A very low to low income weatherization assistance program can help people save on their heating and energy bills, and services are delivered through local community action agencies located across the service territory.
 Dial 218-739-6602